 The strategic planning process doesn’t end once a document is created.
-To successfully execute your strategy across the organization, careful attention needs to be paid to the next steps: communication, implementation, monitoring and tracking.
+To successfully execute your strategy across the organization, careful attention needs to be paid to the next steps: communication, implementation, monitoring, tracking, and leadership development.

 Communication to Develop Alignment:

 If you’re working within a mid-sized or large organization, chances are that all employees could not be present at the planning meeting.
-Instead, leaders from different departments likely participated in the session, representing their area within the company.
+Most likely, your executive leadership team members or potentially key departmental leaders participated in developing your plan.

 If staff are engaged and feel heard during the pre-planning process, they are more likely to buy into the organizational strategy and to take ownership of their departmental and individual action items.
 By fostering communication and buy-in, your team will be more aligned, accountable, and better equipped to make decisions that serve your organization.

 Starting the Strategic Plan Implementation Cycle:

 Prior to implementing your strategic plan and moving forward with your action steps, it is critical that your strategic priority areas and goals support the vision.
 It is also critical that each department and individual understands which goals and tactics they are accountable to deliver on.
 Furthermore, it is important that they are aware of project expectations and understand what success looks like.